 It is important to make some space in your life, so you do not feel overwhelmed when adding self-care time on top of your other daily activities.
 You may not think you have the time for self-care, but if you take a look at your life, you may be surprised how much time and energy you dedicate to activities or people that not only don’t provide nourishment but also may actually drain you.
 Notice what situations or people in your life create stress or tension.
 It might not be possible to walk away from draining situations completely, but look to see where and how you can set some boundaries.

 What you do in your self-care time is up to you.
-Think about what makes you feel good, what nourishes your soul?
+Think about what makes you feel good.
+What nourishes your soul?
 Self-care is different for everyone; only you know what nurtures you.
-Some ideas are:

 - playing a musical instrument